nthState/PreviewColorBlindness/Sources/PreviewColorBlindness/PreviewColorBlindness.docc/PreviewColorBlindness.md

 # ``PreviewColorBlindness``

-A Preview View Modifier to simulate Colour Blindness
+A Preview View Modifier to simulate different types of Colour Blindness

 ## Overview